Colored Pencils and Working From Home – Our Top Choices

 Some of us are fortunate enough to be working from home while countless others are jobless right now.
-No matter your situation, you are likely having to find new ways to entertain yourself while also sticking to a tight budget.
+No matter your situation, you are likely to have to find new ways to entertain yourself while also sticking to a tight budget.

 There are plenty of great ways to deal with this: Catching up on the latest Netflix shows, Reading a new book, playing online video games, putting puzzles together, and more.
 But another great time-killer is, of course, colored pencils.

 In this article, we will list out a few of our favorite colored pencils for keeping yourself entertained during these difficult times while not breaking the bank.
 Rather than focus on the best colored pencils in terms of performance, we will list out a few that capture 80 to 90% of the performance of the top colored pencils on the market but for a fraction of the price.
 We understand that not everybody is in a position to drop hundreds of dollars on a new colored pencil set.

 And if and when this dark period of our planet is past us, you will still be left with a quality set of colored pencils to build upon.

 We have had a great experience with our Arteza Colored Pencils.
 These pencils come in sets as small as 48 and all the way up to the recently-introduced 120 count pack.
 With these larger sized sets, you will find plenty of colors to experiment with.

 One aspect of Arteza Colored Pencils that we really appreciate is how good they are at blending for their price point.
 You can achieve some quite complex blending techniques that are traditionally reserved for only the best of colored pencils.